PrestaShop was conceived so that third-party modules could easily build upon its foundations, making it an extremely customizable e-commerce software.

 Overriding is a system in itself.
 PrestaShop uses completely object-oriented code.
 One of the advantages of this is that, with the right code architecture, you can easily replace or extend parts of the core code with your own custom code, without having to touch the core code.
 Your code thus overrides the core code, making PrestaShop behave as you prefer it to.
 It is not recommended to use an override in a module that you intend to distribute (for instance through the PrestaShop Addons marketplace), and they are forbidden in partner modules.
 Keep them for your own shop.

-PrestaShop is based on a 3-tier architecture:
+Until PrestaShop 1.6, PrestaShop was based on a 3-tier architecture:

 This is the same principle as the Model>View>Controller (MVC) architecture, only in a simpler and more accessible way.

 A model represents the application’s behavior: data processing, database interaction, etc.

 It describes or contains the data that have been processed by the application.
 It manages this data and guarantees its integrity.